CardinalKit/cardinalkit-docs/src/1-cardinalkit-app/3-app-customization.md

 # App Customization Guide

-CardinalKit provides quick customization options for your health research application through the CKConfiguration.plist file.
+CardinalKit provides quick customization options for your health research application through the **CKConfiguration.plist** file, located in the **/CardinalKit-Example/Supporting Files** folder.
 This file is a spreadsheet that maps CardinalKit-defined keys to user-selected values.
 This reference shows you how to customize that file to suit your needs.
 Every key must have a value or the app will crash.

 <img src="./images/swiftui.png" alt="drawing" width="650"/>